2020 & 2021

-Aviation Trail's 2020 Trailblazer Award will be scheduled for August of 2020.
-Watch for announcements of the recipient and the details of the presentation.
+Aviation Trail's 2020 & 2021 Trailblazer Awards have been postponed pending development of COVID 19 precautions.
+Watch for announcements of the recipient and the details of the next presentation.

 Aviation Trail's 2019 Trailblazer Award was presented at a free ice cream social at the Armstrong Air & Space Museum in Wapakoneta, Ohio, Saturday afternoon, Aug.
 17 from 2:00 to 4:00 PM.

 The recipients were Neil Armstrong (posthumously) for his first man on the moon achievement 50 years ago, and the Armstrong Air & Space Museum for memorializing Armstrong, the moon landing, and Ohio Aviation.